Vyncent-vdW/sprint_nine_mlb/README.md

 Key sections:

-- Load and preprocess the dataset to ensure data quality and consistency.
+- Load and preprocess the Beta Bank customer dataset to ensure data quality and consistency.
-- Conduct exploratory data analysis (EDA) to uncover trends, patterns, and relationships.
+- Perform exploratory data analysis (EDA) to identify trends, patterns, and correlations in customer behavior.
-- Train and compare various regression models to identify the best-performing approach.
+- Train and evaluate various classification models, such as Logistic Regression and Random Forest, to predict customer churn.
-- Assess model performance using metrics like RMSE and cross-validation.
+- Compare model performance using metrics like accuracy, precision, recall, and F1-score to select the best model.
-- Extract actionable insights to support decision-making and optimize resource management.
+- Derive actionable insights to help Beta Bank implement effective customer retention strategies.

 ## ✅ Requirements
 - Python 3.8+
 - pandas
 - scikit-learn
 - NumPy
 - Matplotlib / Seaborn
 - Jupyter Notebook

-install them with:
+Install them with:
 ```bash
 pip install -r requirements.txt
 ```